Alzheimer's & Dementia Care in Sebring and Winter Haven, FL

 Please try again later.

-Caring for someone with Alzheimer’s or dementia is different.
-It’s not just about helping with daily tasks—it’s about managing confusion, preventing unsafe situations, and navigating moments that can change from calm to overwhelming without warning.
+Caring for someone with Alzheimer's or dementia in Sebring, Winter Haven, or anywhere across Central Florida is different from other types of home care.
+It is not just about helping with daily tasks.
+It is about managing confusion, preventing unsafe situations, and navigating moments that can shift from calm to overwhelming without any warning.

-Our caregivers provide structured, attentive support designed specifically for individuals experiencing memory loss—helping them stay safe, calm, and as independent as possible in their own home.
+At Better Hands Home Care Solutions, our caregivers provide structured, attentive support designed specifically for individuals experiencing memory loss.
+We help your loved one stay safe, calm, and as comfortable and independent as possible in the familiarity of their own home.

 What We Help With